 Why?
 Well the answer is simple, the million dollar limit that you have on your business auto insurance and business liability insurance coverage does not go as far as it used to.
 It was rare to see a claim exceed $1,000,000 in judgements, but today it is a daily occurrence.

-And we have all seen the lawyers who pay for the television ads that claim get their clients the most money from businesses that they say wronged their clients.
+We have all seen the lawyers who pay for the television ads.
+They claim to get their clients the most money from businesses that they say wronged their clients.
 And they advise their clients not to talk to the big bad insurance companies.
 Every time I see one of these commercials, it reminds me of why we have our commercial umbrella insurance in place at Huff Insurance.

 A business umbrella policy covers your business with additional liability insurance coverage.
 This is to help protect you not having enough coverage to handle a loss when it is presented.
 Your business assets are at risk when your business becomes the target of a lawsuit.

 A Commercial umbrella policy extends your coverage by providing an additional layer of liability protection to protect your business.
-A commercial umbrella goes on top of the underlying liability, such as general liability insurance, commercial auto liability insurance and employer’s liability insurance to name a few.
+A commercial umbrella goes on top of the underlying policies.
+Such as general liability insurance, commercial auto liability insurance and employer’s liability insurance to name a few.

-Since, the umbrella is an additional layer and not the primary insurance the cost for these additional levels is not as much as you would think.
-Also, as you increase each million is a little less than the million before.
+The umbrella is an additional layer and not the primary insurance.
+Therefore, the cost for the additional levels is not as much as you would think.
+As you increase, each million costs a little less than the million before.

-- They want to know what forms and endorsements are on the underlying policies to be sure that they meet their requirements and there are no unusual exclusions or limitations on the coverage where the umbrella might have to step into the primary position.
+- Insurance companies want to know what forms and endorsements are on the underlying policies.
+They need to be sure that the policies meet their requirements.
+They need to know of any unusual exclusions or limitations on the coverage where the umbrella might have to step into the primary position.

-- The rate for the umbrella is based on the rates for the underlying policies, so if the carrier rights the coverage then they will know the pricing on the policy.
+- The rate for the umbrella is based on the rates for the underlying policies.
+So if the carrier writes the underlying coverage, then they will know the pricing on the policy.
 A good reason to have all of your policies with the same insurance company.

-- They want to be sure that the underlying policies are in effect and have not been cancelled for nonpayment or other reason that will affect there to be a gap in the umbrella protection.
+- They want to be sure that the underlying policies are in effect.
+That they have not been cancelled for nonpayment or other reason.
+This would cause a big gap in the umbrella insurance protection.

 - As the exposures change for the vehicles, payroll, cost of subcontractors, claims, etc. The carrier wants to be made aware to be sure that the umbrella based on the appropriate premium.

-This is important for you as the consumer to know, because if you have your business insurance coverage helter skeltor all over the place, then you may not be able to get an umbrella policy, since no one carrier will have all of your coverage to do the policy.
+If you have your business insurance coverage helter skeltor all over the place, then you may not be able to get an umbrella policy.